Home » Blog » Electrical Fire Prevention for Los Angeles Multi-Unit Properties: Reduce Liability

 Wiring Remediation

-Buildings with aluminum branch circuit wiring require professional remediation, not because aluminum wiring is inherently dangerous when properly maintained, but because the connection problems it creates over time are a documented fire hazard that requires specific corrective action.
+Buildings with aluminum branch circuit wiring require professional remediation.
+The connection problems aluminum wiring creates over time are a documented fire hazard that requires specific corrective action.
 Options include full rewiring in copper, the installation of CO/ALR-rated devices at all connection points, or the application of anti-oxidant compound to existing connections combined with conversion to copper pigtails at devices.
 The correct approach depends on the building’s specific conditions and the extent of the wiring affected.

 For buildings with severely deteriorated cloth-wrapped wiring or documented rodent damage to wire insulation, partial or full rewiring may be the appropriate solution.
 This is disruptive work in an occupied building, but it permanently removes the hazard rather than managing around it.